EXCLUSIVE-Chanel, Revlon, L'Oreal pivoting away from talc in some products

 L'Oreal - like other companies - requires its suppliers to certify annually that its talc is asbestos-free, and it does in-house testing, she said.
 "We have not detected any trace of asbestos in any of our raw materials containing more than 20% talcum powder," L'Oreal's spokeswoman said.

 Other personal care companies have also stopped selling talc powder.
 Germany's Beiersdorf said it switched to corn starch in its Nivea baby powder in 2018.
 Bausch Health changed the formula of its Shower to Shower powder in 2018 "to keep the product in line with market trends and customer preferences," and not because of safety concerns, a spokeswoman said.
-Bausch, which last sold talc powder in February 2019, has been named in 165 lawsuits; 12 are pending, securities filings show.
+Bausch, which last sold talc powder in February 2019, has been named in 165 lawsuits; 12 are pending, though Bausch is indemnified by J&J, the brand's prior owner, for any liability, securities filings show.

 "Sanofi will continue to evaluate its product offerings in light of supply and consumer demand," a spokesman said.
 Globally, consumers are expected to purchase 139,350 tonnes of talc this year, down 0.6 percent from last year, according to Euromonitor International.